Automatic Song Aesthetics Evaluation Challenge

 Challenge Overview

 The ICASSP 2026 Automatic Song Aesthetics Evaluation Challenge is designed to foster the development of models that can predict human aesthetic ratings of full-length generated songs.
 We focus on generating songs that align with human perceptions of musicality, emotional depth, and vocal expressiveness.
 Participants will be tasked with developing models that predict subjective ratings based on audio inputs.
-Objective: Create models that can predict human ratings of aesthetic quality in songs, including dimensions like overall musicality, emotional engagement, and vocal expressiveness.

 Track Settings